About This Blog

 - I have a Bachelor’s degree in English from Harvard University, and a Master’s degree in Information Studies (formerly Library Science) with specialization in Preservation Administration from UT-Austin.

-- I write novels (delightfully nerdy YA books with fantasy twists), short stories, and freelance writing projects.
+- I spend half my time writing novels (delightfully nerdy YA books with fantasy twists; some say they’re pretty good) and half my time working on freelance writing projects.

 - I’m married.
-I have two dogs.
+I have two dogs: one from the pound, and one from a rescue group.
 No kids, though.

 - I got my first tattoo on May 13, 2011.
 It’s on my back.
 It’s an image from a Rush album (the “Caravan” / “BU2B” singles).
 And it’s awesome.